-After days of backlash and criticism from their own party, the Senators reversed their stance on the PACT Act to save their own hides.
+Following growing backlash and criticism from veteran groups and Republican-appointed Defense officials, the Senators reversed their stance on the PACT Act and finally passed the bill.
 Absolutely nothing changed in the bill, but they were forced to stop their game because people were paying attention.

 Who the PACT Act Will Benefit and How 41 Senators Almost Tanked It

 Senate Republicans filibustered the PACT Act, which benefits one-in-five veterans, giving them expanded health care services for injuries related to burn pits, Agent Orange and more.
 Veterans who served from the Cold War to those who served in Afghanistan are entitled to these new benefits.
 The PACT Act also provides new benefits for vets who served in the Vietnam War in Thailand, Laos, Cambodia and Guam.

 For those who served more recently in Iraq and Afghanistan, the bill established a presumption of service connection for 23 respiratory illnesses and cancers related to toxins from burn pits.
 During these wars, burn pits would dispose of various types of toxic waste, but smoke inhalation by soldiers then, is now taking a toll on our veterans’ health.
 The timeline for Gulf War medical claims is also expanded under the legislation.

 Senate Republicans blocked the bill and the immediate help it would provide to American veterans as part of their political vendetta against the new comprehensive budget reconciliation measure.